zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/ConnectWise-Integrations-Frequently-Asked-Questions.md

 **Q: What if the integration does not work the way I want it to work?**
-See â€œHow do I customise the Integrationâ€
+See How do I customise the Integration

-**Q: The standard mappings donâ€™t suit my business so I need the integration customising to my requirements - is this possible?**
+**Q: The standard mappings don not suit my business so I need the integration customising to my requirements - is this possible?**
 Yes, we can customise the mappings for you - this work is billed at our standard hourly rate.